Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which of these activities is carried out as part of 'problem management'?
+### Which of these activities is carried out as part of Problem Management?

 - [ ] Creating incident records.
 - [ ] Diagnosing and resolving incidents.